The Meeting Bot Becomes Corporate Memory

 A meeting transcript is not just words.
 It can carry hierarchy, hesitation, dissent, jokes, fatigue, politics, obligation, blame, emotion, and unfinished thought.
 It can include names, customer facts, personnel issues, product plans, legal concerns, health disclosures, union talk, security incidents, performance anxiety, and private context that people would never put in a formal memo.

 AI meeting tools process more than a clean transcript.
-Microsoft says intelligent recap can use meeting transcripts, attendance reports, recordings, PowerPoint Live, and chat.
-Copilot in Teams can include meeting chat from up to 24 hours before the meeting when transcription is on.
-Zoom says screen-shared content may be processed with optical character recognition to improve speech-to-text data and entity recognition for summaries.
-Otter's privacy policy says users may provide audio recordings, automatic screenshots, text, images, or videos in the context of the service.
+Microsoft Support says Copilot in Teams can include meeting chat from up to 24 hours before the meeting when transcription is on.
+Google says Meet notes can include screenshots of presented content when that option is selected.
+Zoom says screen-shared content may be processed with OCR to refine speech-to-text data and improve entity recognition for summaries.
+Otter's privacy policy describes meeting and uploaded information that can include audio recordings, automatic screenshots, text, images, videos, speaker identification information, usage events, and calendar or platform information from connected services.

 That makes the meeting bot a sensor bundle.
-It hears speech, reads slides, parses chat, recognizes participants, extracts tasks, and produces an official-looking summary.
-The output may look small: bullet points, action items, decisions, blockers.
+It hears speech, reads slides, parses chat, recognizes participants, records attendance, extracts tasks, and produces an official-looking summary.
+The output may look small: bullet points, decisions, blockers, owners, next steps.
 The input can be an hour of organizational life.

 Summary Is a Decision